andreasmang/chameleonline/README.md

 | 1230 - 1300   | Q&A              | Q&A              | Q&A              | Q&A              |                  |
 | 1300 - 1430   | Lunch            | Lunch            | Lunch            | Lunch            |                  |
 | 1430 - 1700   | Independent Work | Independent Work | Independent Work | Independent

+### Date and Location
+The summer school took place at the University of Houston in CBB 124, August 11 to August 15, 2025, 9 AM to 5 PM.

 ### Lectures